stlab/libraries/libraries/concurrency/future/when_any.md

 tags: [library]
 pure-name: when_any
 brief: Creates a future that continues on the first success of any futures passed
-description: Creates a future that continues on the first success of any futures passed
+description: Creates a future that continues on the first success of any futures passed.
+The results of all passed futures must be convertable to the first parameter of the continuing function.
+The function must accept the a second parameter of std::size_t.
+It will receive the index of the future that succeeded first.
 annotation: template function
 example: when_any_example.cpp
 entities: